What Is CPT®?

 To accommodate the evolving world of healthcare — including the availability of new services and the retirement of outdated procedures, among other considerations — the AMA updates the CPT® code set annually, releasing new, revised, and deleted codes, as well as changes to CPT® coding guidelines.
 The AMA also releases smaller updates to certain sections of the CPT® code set throughout the year.

-Additionally, the AMA updates CPT® nomenclature, or medical language, to reflect advances in medicine.
+The AMA updates CPT® nomenclature, or medical language, to reflect advances in medicine.
 Although the AMA owns the copyright to CPT®, the AMA invites providers and organizations to participate in the ongoing maintenance of the code set, welcoming those who use it to suggest changes to codes and code descriptors.

 Recognizing CPT® Codes

 CPT® codes consist of five characters.
-Most codes are numeric, but some codes have a fifth alpha character, such as A, F, T, or U. Examples include:
+Most codes are numeric, but some codes have a fifth alpha character, such as F, T, or U. Examples include:

-33275 Transcatheter removal of permanent leadless pacemaker, right ventricular, including imaging guidance (e.g., fluoroscopy, venous ultrasound, ventriculography, femoral venography), when performed.
+33275 Transcatheter removal of permanent leadless pacemaker, right ventricular, including imaging guidance (eg, fluoroscopy, venous ultrasound, ventriculography, femoral venography), when performed

-3006F Chest X-ray results documented and reviewed (CAP).
+3006F Chest X-ray results documented and reviewed (CAP)

-0510T Removal of sinus tarsi implant.
+0510T Removal of sinus tarsi implant

 0079U Comparative DNA analysis using multiple selected single-nucleotide polymorphisms (SNPs), urine and buccal DNA, for specimen identity verification

-Understanding the Types of CPT® Codes
+Understanding Types of CPT® Codes

 Given the vast number of services and procedures, the AMA has organized CPT® codes logically, beginning with classifying them into three types: